• Home

 If you come to a fork in the road, take it. — Yogi Berra

-Love and prayer are nothing else but the highest form of attention. – Simone Weil
+Love and prayer are nothing but the highest forms of attention. — Simone Weil

 Love is the only sane and satisfactory answer to the problem of human existence. – Erich Fromm